 Outreach to identify listening sessions participants was conducted in multiple ways.
 The two most successful strategies involved a combination of known systems relationships and parent leader community outreach.
-Flyers were shared virtually in advance with many community organizations, specifically those that were part of the Perigee Fund's Washington State Families Together Initiative.
+Flyers were shared virtually in advance with many community organizations, specifically those that were part of the Perigee Fund's Community Collaboratives that Keep Families Together.
 Erinn Havig participated in that group during employment with DCYF and built relationships with many of the agencies that were funded.
 Outreach efforts were also directed at various DCYF employees, Early Childhood Courts, Family Treatment Courts, the Office of the Public Defense, and others.